-Many people are dissatisfied with their sex lives, and the majority of them report not being able to find time for sexual expression.
-Whatever the cause (fatigue, children, work, etc.), it is possible to find time to engage in sexual activity whether with a partner or alone.
+People who are dissatisfied with their sex lives often report not being able to find time for sexual expression.
+Whatever the cause (fatigue, children, work, etc.), it is possible to find time to engage in sexual activity, whether it’s with a partner or alone.

 Aside from reproduction, though, sex is ultimately about intimacy and pleasure.
 Sexual expression has many positive physical, intellectual, emotional, psychological, and social benefits.
 Here are some findings from the scientific literature about the health benefits of sex.

 An active sex life may yield benefits such as a more youthful appearance.
 In addition, sexual activity burns calories and fat, and it has been suggested that people with active sex lives tend to exercise more frequently and have better dietary habits than those who are less sexually active.
 Likewise, physical fitness can improve sexual health.

 The intimacy hormone, oxytocin, is released during orgasm.
 Studies show that oxytocin promotes better sleep.
 And better sleep has been linked to stronger immunity and longer lifespan.

 Your chances of having heart problems decrease if you stay sexually active.
 This is due to higher levels of oxytocin, a neurotransmitter (brain chemical) that is produced during arousal and orgasm.

 Research has shown that sexual activity and orgasms may bolster the immune system in women and men.

 In men, high frequency of ejaculation (more than 21 times per month) is related to a decrease in the risk of prostate cancer.